How to Mitigate Spear-Phishing via the FileFlex Enterprise Zero Trust Platform

 FileFlex Enterprise allows you to restrict or reduce the use of links and attachments

-FileFlex Enterprise helps mitigate malware introduced through the use of spoofed email senders with embedded links to cloud-based file sharing services and the use of disguised email attachments because instead of relying on anti-virus software now you can restrict or limit the use of links and attachments within your organization and force user authentication through FileFlex.
+FileFlex Enterprise helps mitigate malware introduced through the use of spoofed email senders with embedded links to cloud-based file-sharing services and the use of disguised email attachments because instead of relying on anti-virus software now you can restrict or limit the use of links and attachments within your organization and force user authentication through FileFlex.
 Instead of relying on perimeter defenses, you use a zero-trust approach and bring IT control over sharing.

 FileFlex Enterprise sharing forces zero-trust user authentication and layered security

 FileFlex Enterprise mitigates this method of delivering malware because instead of allowing share recipients access to files through email links and attachments you are giving them IT controlled access to files in their source locations or upload permission to virtual data rooms to verified trusted senders.
-The access is always through the FileFlex application and never through the use of attachments or links and access to the sharing itself goes through user authentication and layered security.
+The access is always through the FileFlex application and never through the use of attachments or links and access to the sharing itself goes through user authentication, optional device authentication, U2F, and layered security.
 It is the perfect tool if you are augmenting your perimeter-based security paradigm with zero-trust by always authenticating and always verifying all transactions all the time or “never trust, always verify”.

 FileFlex Enterprise addresses spoofing and impersonation